tantaman/strut/README.md

 This project intends to create an extensible, maintainable, and clean editor for authoring ImpressJS presentations.
 I hope this project can also serve as an example of a browser based rich client as the project matures.

+### Preview ###

+A github hosted preview is available at: http://tantaman.github.com/Strut/client/web/index.html

+The preview currently points to the development version of Sturt.

 Current features:

  * Slide creation